Home

 FAMOUS PEOPLE WHO MAY HAVE HAD ADD-ADHD

-Due to their ability to think globally or outside the box, many inventors and scientists (who made significant discoveries) are thought to have had ADD-ADHD.
+Due to their ability to think globally or outside the box, many inventors and scientists who have made significant discoveries are thought to have had ADD-ADHD.
 The list includes:

 • Leonardo da Vinci